 Note: A Limited Partnership is a state-level entity.
 Unlike a General Partnership (GP), which can be formed with simply a handshake between two people, formation documents must be filed with the Secretary of State to register the partnership and designate it as an LLLP.

-Only an Limited number of states (26) currently provide for the formation of an LLLP.
+Only a limited number of states (26) currently provide for the formation of an LLLP.
 The good news is, however, is that Wyoming is one of those states.

 Forming an LLLP in Wyoming can save you money and make your life easier.
 Wyoming has lower fees, stronger asset protection, and stricter privacy laws than other old-fashioned business havens like Nevada and Delaware.